mkieblesz/local-workspace/README.md

     * databases in docker and services on host with `make ultimate`
     * check out [usage workflows](#usage)

+    Additionally some things got fixed like missing env variables required to run in local, fixes seeds.rb for ruby.

 2. Upcomming features.

     * everything in docker with `make ultimate-docker`